godot-addons/godot-behavior-tree-plugin/README.md

+# Godot Engine Behaviour Tree Editor Plugin

-* behv: A Behavior Tree implementation for the Godot Engine, in GDScript `behv_godot` is a Godot Engine addon that adds a collection of nodes to the editor that facilitate the implementation of Behavior Trees.
+A Behavior Tree implementation for the Godot Engine, written in pure GDScript.

+This project is a Godot Engine addon that adds a collection of nodes to the editor that facilitate the implementation of Behavior Trees.
 It is released under the terms of the MIT License.

-This project exists because I (the author, Jeff Olson) had tried `quabug/godot_behavior_tree`.
-While it worked at first, I started seeing weird changes in behavior when I'd make minor tweaks in the BT that would disappear in subsequent runs.
-I traced this to some inconsistent behavior/race in the Sequence/Selector primitives.
-The C++ code was completely baffling to me, though.
-So, I just re-implemented BTs in pure-GDScript so that I could get unblocked in my own Godot project and move on, as opposed to learning all the idiomatic C++ needed for Godot plugin work.
-This repository is the result of that effort.
-I acknowledge and apologize for the fact that this is obvious NIH in action.
+This is a fork from Jeff Olson (https://github.com/olsonjeffery/behv_godot), which is itself based on ideas/concepts from `quabug/godot_behavior_tree`.

-** Installation
+# Installation

-- Clone this repository into the `res://addons` folder of your project (or use `git submodule`) and, I guess, restart Godot.
+1. Clone this repository
+2. Copy the `com.brandonlamb.bt` folder into your `res://addons` folder
+3. In your project settings, enable the plugin

-** Design philosophy
+# Design philosophy

 - Easy to use and reason about - just Behavior Trees!
 - Unobtrusive - to integrate an existing workflow
   - the BT primitives are implemented as Nodes that get added directly onto a scene; Actions are just normal nodes that you extend with a script